-Windows server and the importance of NTP
+TL;DR: Understanding Windows Server and the Importance of NTP

 Windows Server is a brand that covers a product line of the Microsoft Corporation server and consists of an operating system designed for Microsoft servers and a range of product types aimed at the broader business market; Windows Server includes, for example, the user interface, the task manager, and the management of IP addresses, among others.